chipjacks/presidents-and-assholes/README.md

 - Finish command line parameters

 Bugs:
-- Server crashing when unitialized clients disconnect
++ x Server crashing when unitialized clients disconnect
 + x Email to prevent having to wait for os to free socket
 + x server 230: len(hands) != len(players_at_table)
-- Check on swapping no cards

 Other:
 - Cleanup code
+- Check on swapping no cards